Related Articles

 Following the proper HGV driving hours regulations ensures you schedule rest periods effectively, reducing the risk of fatigue-related incidents.

 Stress is a common issue for HGV drivers, often caused by tight delivery deadlines, traffic delays, and isolation during long routes.
-Managing stress is essential for both your safety and long-term wellbeing.
+Managing stress is essential for both your safety and long-term well-being.
 Useful strategies include:

 Even small steps to manage stress can make a significant difference in how you feel during your shift.